 Kachemak Bay Campus offers a Nursing Assistant training program consisting of six credits.
 This program can be completed in less than a year, with 60 hours of classroom instruction and 80 hours of clinical practicum.
 The CNA training enables students to start a rewarding and stable career in the healthcare field.
-Although the typical cost of the program is $1518, which already includes a background check, books, tuition, supplies and state certification fees, students who want to avail free CNA classes can inquire at the school’s financial aid office.
-Various scholarship programs are offered by the institution to help students finish a degree regardless of their financial hardship.
-The type of scholarship may vary, but it can be a perfect option to lessen the cost of a CNA training.
+Although the typical cost of the program is $1518, which includes a background check, books, tuition, supplies and state certification fees, students who want to avail themselves of the free CNA classes should inquire at the school’s financial aid office.
+Various scholarship programs are offered by the institution to help students finish a degree regardless of financial hardship.
+The type of scholarship may vary, but it can be a perfect option to lessen the cost of CNA training.
 Kachemak Bay Campus is one of the schools in Alaska offering a quality nursing assistant training program.
 Whether under a scholarship or not, graduates successfully pass the certification exam.

 Alaska Technical Center